willyliu/rtl8812au/README.rst

 Please do not ask me to add or merge additional featues or fix something here - I'm not a kernel developer and don't even have hardware to test this locally.

+Based on the include/rtw_version.h, the version is 5.1.5.

+Supported usb dongles is listed in os_dep/linux/usb_intf.c.

 Performance
 -----------